 Speed Reading: this article explains speed reading, developed by Tony Buzan, in a practical way.
-After reading you will understand the basics of this powerful personal development tool, and you will be able to start learning to read fast and save time.
+It covers what speed reading is, how to test your reading speed, which techniques develop your speed and how to practice and master speed reading.
+It concludes with some myths on speed reading and a summary.
+After reading this article, you will understand the basics of this powerful personal development tool, and you will be able to start learning to read fast and save time.

 What is Speed Reading?

 Reading (text) books takes quite some time.
 This is why it may not be such a bad idea to improve your reading skills in such a way that your reading speed is doubled or even quadrupled.

 According to the British psychologist Tony Buzan this is possible.
 He developed a method to increase reading speed and he became the inventor of speed reading.